 His first bit of medical advice?
-Consider having a vasectomy during March Madness (March 14 - April 3).
+Consider having a vasectomy during a major sporting event, such as March Madness NCAA basketball tournament each spring.
 The recovery time for a vasectomy fits in perfectly with a long weekend of non-stop college basketball.

 “We typically see an increase in vasectomy appointments ahead of March Madness, when it’s convenient for men to have a low activity level and time to ice for two to three days,” Dr. Jenkins says.

 There can be a lot of apprehension among men about getting a vasectomy.
 Dr. Jenkins answers the most common questions: